The welfare of our members is important

 Members are covered by Workers Compensation – SLSNSW for patrolling, club activities and competition.

-Safeguarding our Children – Codes of Conduct
+Safeguarding Children – Codes of Conduct

 Our Club is committed to the safeguarding of children and young people in Surf Life Saving.
-One way we do this is by ensuring that our members behave in a way which creates a safe, positive and inclusive environment.
+One way we do this is by ensuring that our members behave in a way that creates a safe, positive and inclusive environment.
 Surf Life Saving’s Codes of Conduct represent the minimum standards of member behaviour and must be complied with at all times.
 There are two Codes of Conduct, both of which can be found in the SLSA Member Protection Policy.

-- The General Code of Conduct: includes expectations relating to respect; ethics; professionalism; complying with SLSA rules, policies and procedures; reporting breaches of the Safeguarding Program; and being a positive role model.
+- The General Code of Conduct: includes expectations relating to respect; ethics; professionalism; complying with SLSA rules, policies and procedures; reporting breaches of the Safeguarding Program, and being a positive role model.

 - The Code of Conduct for People in Positions of Authority when Dealing with Children or Young People: includes expectations relating to positive guidance; overnight stays; language; adhering to role boundaries; transporting children; use of electronic communication; use of changing rooms; use of photography; physical contact; gift giving; wearing of uniforms; and use of alcohol or drugs.

 Newport Surf Life Saving Club is committed to providing a safe, supportive, enjoyable environment for children through the SLSA Child Safe Program.
 The program recognises the importance of protecting young people under the age of 18 from abuse, harm and exploitation.
 It is everyone’s responsibility to treat all children and young members respectfully and within the child protection laws of Australia (free from any form of abuse).